blue-oil/blueoil/docs/tutorial/image_cls.md

 - Image size: 32x32
 - Number of epoch: (Any number)

-If configuration finishes, configuration file is generated `{Model name}.yml` under `./config` directory.
+If configuration finishes, the configuration file is generated in the `{Model name}.yml` under `./config` directory.

 ## Train a neural network

-Train your model by running `blueoil train` command with model configuration.
+Train your model by running `blueoil train` with model configuration.

     $ ./blueoil.sh train config/{Model name}.yml

-When training is started, training log and checkpoints are generated under `./saved/{Mode name}_{TIMESTAMP}` directory.
+When training has started, the training log and checkpoints are generated under `./saved/{Mode name}_{TIMESTAMP}`.

 Training is running on TensorFlow backend.
 So you can use TensorBoard to visualize your training process.